bitid/bitid-ruby/README.md

 bitid.qrcode
 ```

-The same message, but on QRcode format (this is actualy an URL pointing to the QRcode image).
+The same uri, but on QRcode format (this is actualy an URL pointing to the QRcode image).

 ### Verification